 Omaha Steaks Product Cards

-With my time at company, a critical project involved the Omaha Steaks' product cards.
+With my time at the company, a critical project involved the Omaha Steaks' product cards.
 This was a unique challenge as the design ultimately accounted for every pixel of space on the display, business requirements such as the product SKU, and included the information most necessary for users to make a purchasing decision.

 Role: UX Designer